Computation Alignment: Capacity Approximation without Noise Accumulation: Introduction

 \subsection{Motivation and Summary of Results}

 In a multi-layer wireless relay network, each relay observes a noisy linear combination of the signals transmitted by the relays in the previous layer.
 In order to avoid noise accumulation, the relays should perform some type of decoding to eliminate noise at each layer.
-One natural approach, decode-and-forward, is for each layer of relays to decode the messages sent by the previous layer and retransmit them, just as in the line network mentioned above.
+A natural approach is to use decode-and-forward, in which each layer of relays decodes the messages sent by the previous layer and retransmits them, just as in the line network mentioned above.
 Unfortunately, while the performance of this scheme is independent of the network depth, it is often interference limited and, as a result, its performance can diverge significantly from the capacity.

 Instead of combating interference, as is done in the decode-and-forward approach, other communication strategies embrace the signal interactions introduced by the wireless channel.
 One such strategy is compress-and-forward, in which each relay transmits a compressed version of its received signal.
 Such strategies can offer significant advantages over decode-and-forward.
-Indeed, recent work by Avestimehr \textit{et al.}~\cite{avestimehr11} has shown that, for the class of multi-layer wireless relay networks with single destination considered here, compress-and-forward approximately achieves capacity up to a gap independent of the power constraints at the nodes in the network.
+Indeed, recent work by Avestimehr \emph{et al.}~\cite{avestimehr11} has shown that, for a large class of wireless relay networks that includes the layered network model considered here, compress-and-forward approximately achieves capacity up to a gap independent of the power constraints at the nodes in the network.

+One important feature of this approximation guarantee is that it is uniform in the channel coefficients and hence the fading statistics.
 However, since the compress-and-forward scheme does not remove noise at each relay, noise accumulates from one layer in the network to the next.
 As a consequence, the approximation gap in~\cite{avestimehr11} (and related ones such as those based on noisy network coding \cite{lkec11}) increases linearly with the number of layers in the relay network.
 Thus, as the depth of the network increases, the approximation guarantee becomes weaker.